tradixcodes/tradixcodes/README.md

 ## About Me

 Hi there!
-I'm Tradix, a passionate Computer Scientist.
+I'm Kanyagia, a passionate Computer Scientist.
 I love to explore and learn about cutting-edge technologies and share my knowledge with the community.

 - 🔭 I’m currently working on a school project.<br>
 - 🌱 I’m currently learning html & CSS.<br>